Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 For Vue, I really don't know how to explain this feeling but in a way I find it too complete 🤨.
 All the options are scattered inside categories with sub-categories.
 So most of the time I just use the search field.
-There's [vue cheatsheet](https://vuejs-tips.github.io/cheatsheet/) that can helps, but I miss a big fat example with almost everything used.
+There's the[vue cheatsheet](https://vuejs-tips.github.io/cheatsheet/) that can helps, but I miss a big fat example with almost everything used.

 ## Conclusion